Andreas Christensen: 2015–2017: Loan to Borussia Mönchengladbach

 On 10 July 2015, Christensen joined Borussia Mönchengladbach on a two-year loan deal from Chelsea.
 He made his debut on 10 August against FC St. Pauli in the first round of the DFB-Pokal, winning 4–1.
 Five days later, Christensen made his Bundesliga debut in a 4–0 loss at Borussia Dortmund.
 He scored his first professional goals on 5 February 2016, a brace in a 5–1 win over Werder Bremen at Borussia-Park.

 After an impressive debut season, Christensen was voted the team's Player of the Season, ahead of Granit Xhaka, the team captain.
 After the success of his first season, Mönchengladbach made multiple attempts to make his loan permanent during the 2016 summer transfer window, although it was reported that Chelsea rejected the £14.25 million bid from the German club.
 In the 2016–17 UEFA Europa League, Christensen scored the final goal of a 4–2 win away to Fiorentina in the second leg of the last 32 to assure a 4–3 aggregate win.
 He was on target again in the next round against neighbours Schalke, who won on away goals after a 3–3 aggregate draw.

 2017–2022: Return to Chelsea

 On 12 August 2017, Christensen made his first appearance for Chelsea following his two-year loan spell in Germany, coming off the bench following captain Gary Cahill being sent off, in Chelsea's 3–2 opening day home defeat against Burnley.
 Eight days later, he made his first Premier League start in a 2–1 victory over Tottenham Hotspur at Wembley Stadium.
-On 9 January 2018, Christensen signed a new four-and-half-year deal with Chelsea running until 2022, after establishing himself in the first team.
+On 9 January 2018, Christensen signed a new four-and-a-half-year deal with Chelsea running until 2022, after establishing himself in the first team.
 Christensen made 40 appearances for the Blues in 2017–18, including three in the victorious FA Cup campaign.
 However, a back injury meant he was not involved in the final.
 Prior to the season's finish, he was awarded the club's Young Player of the Year award.
 New manager Maurizio Sarri preferred to pair David Luiz and Antonio Rüdiger in central defence, and by February 2019 Christensen had made 15 appearances, only two of which in the league.
 However, he ruled out wanting to leave the club.

 On 29 May 2021, Christensen replaced the injured Thiago Silva in the 39th minute as he won his first-ever UEFA Champions League after Chelsea won 1–0 against Manchester City in the 2021 UEFA Champions League Final in Porto.
 On 20 October 2021, Christensen scored his first goal for Chelsea in a 4–0 win against Malmö FF in the group stage of the Champions League.